Moritz S. Fischer

 About Me

 I'm a postdoc in the CAST group at the University Observatory Munich and part of the excellence cluster Origins.
-My research interests are astrophysics on large-scales and models beyond ΛCDM.
+My research interests are astrophysics on galactic-scales and models beyond ΛCDM.
 I prefer to work numerically, including all the way from new ideas for numerical schemes to the analysis of simulation data.

 My Research Interests